Anxious Dog Breeds: How to Calm Dogs More Prone to Anxiety

 Cannabidiol or CBD is a compound derived from the cannabis plant.
 Hemp-derived CBD was first legalized in 2018 by the U.S. Farm Bill and today is one of the fastest-growing natural health and wellness products.

-Although it comes from the cannabis plant, CBD derived from hemp is not the same thing as marijuana.
-It doesn’t contain high amounts of Tetrahydrocannabinol (THC), which is the psychoactive compound that makes you feel high.
+Although it comes from the cannabis plant, CBD derived from hemp differs from marijuana.
+It doesn’t contain high amounts of Tetrahydrocannabinol (THC), the psychoactive compound that makes you feel high.

 As a dog owner, you can purchase CBD oil to administer to your pet.
 CBD is also available in delicious dog treats.
-A 2017 survey of pet parents found that CBD helped with:
+A 2017 survey of pet parents found that CBD helped with the following:

 - Pain relief (44%)